West Virginia Penitentiary: 1979 Prison Break

 At the time, Marshall County Sheriff Robert Lightner was very critical about poor police communications during the break.
-The sheriff's office and local police did not learn about the escape from the state police.
-They first heard of it over the police scanner.
+The sheriff's office and local police did not learn about the escape from the state police instead they first heard of it over the police scanner.
 "It was a good twenty minutes before we knew about the escape.
 If somebody had notified us, there's a good chance that the sheriff's department and the Moundsville police could have been on the scene while all the prisoners were still on the block."
 He was also critical of the four-state manhunt that followed, when convicted murderers David Morgan and Ronald T. Williams, along with convicted rapist Harold Gowers, Jr., remained at large.
 "Communications have been very poor.
 I think they should keep the local law enforcement officers more informed I have no idea what they're doing, what they've found."

-1986 riot
+1986 Riot

-January 1, 1986 was the date of the most infamous riot in the history of the penitentiary.
+January 1, 1986, was the date of the most infamous riot in the history of the penitentiary.
 The West Virginia Penitentiary was undergoing many changes and problems, and security had become extremely thin in all areas.
 Since it was a "cons" prison, most of the locks on the cells had been picked and inmates roamed the halls freely.
-Bad plumbing and insects caused rapid spreading of various diseases.
-The prison was holding more than 2,000 men and crowding was an issue.
-Another major contribution to the riot's cause was the fact that it was a holiday.
+Bad plumbing and insects caused rapid spreading of various diseases and with the prison holding more than 2,000 men crowding was an issue.
+Another major contribution to the riot's cause was that it was a holiday.
 Many of the officers had called off work, and prisoners planned to conduct their uprising on this specific day.

-At around 5:30 pm, twenty inmates, known as a group called the Avengers, stormed the mess hall where Captain Glassock and others were on duty.
+At around 5:30 pm, twenty inmates, known as a group called the "Avengers", stormed the mess hall where Captain Glassock and others were on duty.
 "Within seconds, he (Captain Glassock), five other officers, and a food service worker were tackled and slammed to the floor.
 Inmates put knives to their throats and handcuffed them with their own handcuffs."
 Although several hostages were taken throughout the day, none of them were seriously injured.
 However, over the course of the two-day upheaval, three inmates were killed for an assortment of reasons.
 "The inmates who initiated the riot were not prepared to take charge of it.
 Danny Lehman, the Avengers' president, was quickly agreed upon as best suited for the task of negotiating with authorities and presenting the demands to the media."
 Yet, Lehman was not a part of the twenty men who began the riot.
 Governor Arch A. Moore, Jr. went to the penitentiary to talk with the inmates.
 This meeting set up a new list of rules and standards on which the prison would build.
 National and local news covered the story, as well as the inmates meeting with Governor Moore.